yavulan/motivation/en/README.md

 # Brief intro

 Being a freelancer gives you freedom.
 But that freedom comes with necessity to resolve motivation issues over and over again.
-It is useful to consider working on your motivation as a part of your occupation.
+**It is useful to consider working on your motivation as a part of your occupation**.

 Material motivation doesn't work the way we expect it to work (it is not linear in a long-term and we adapt quickly to the rise of income).
 So, we'll skip all kinds of material motivation in this book.